asaikali/modern-spring-on-kubernetes/aot/quotes-native/README.md

 ### Container images
 **Build and test the Containerized JIT Application using a regular Java 17 JVM**
-* build the JIT app and containerize with buildpacks `./mvnw spring-boot:build-image -Dspring-boot.build-image.imageName=quotes-native-maven:jit`
+* build the JIT app and containerize with buildpacks `./mvnw spring-boot:build-image -Dspring-boot:build-image.imageName=quotes-native-maven:jit -Pnative`
 * **[alternatively]** you can download a pre-built Docker container `docker pull ghcr.io/ddobrin/quotes-native-maven:jit`
 * check the size of the container `docker images | grep quotes*`
 * `dive` into the container to observe the container layers, including JRE, app classes and dependent libraries `dive quotes-native-maven:jit`